Machine Collaboration: Conclusion

 In this paper, we propose a new ensemble learning framework, MaC, for regression problems.
-The key feature of MaC being \textit{circular }\&\textit{ interactive} helps it to communicate among the base machines, yielding better performance in various scenarios.
-However, the framework of making an ensemble algorithm \textit{circular }\&\textit{ interactive} is not limited to supervised regression learning tasks.
+The key feature of MaC being \textit{circular }\&\textit{ recursive} helps it to communicate among the base machines, yielding better performance in various scenarios.
+However, the framework of making an ensemble algorithm \textit{circular }\&\textit{ recursive} is not limited to supervised regression learning tasks.
 Some interesting extensions would be to apply this same MaC framework to other types of tasks such as classification and semisupervised learning.
 In our theoretical analysis, we derive the risk bound of MaC using a quadratic risk function.
 Deriving risk bounds for more general risk functions and comparing the risks of MaC with individual base machines, super learner, and boosting could also lead to a deeper understanding of MaC.
 We intend to address these extensions in future work.
+Similar to boosting methods, MaC has a limitation on the burden of computation, since the current version of the algorithm of MaC can't be executed in parallel.
+It is another important future work to reduce the burden of computation.